redis/redis-doc/commands/ping.md

 @return

-@simple-string-reply, if no argument is provided
+@simple-string-reply, and specifically `PONG`, when no argument is provided.

-@bulk-string-reply, copy of the argument if provided
+@bulk-string-reply the argument provided, when applicable.

 @examples